anthonyroussel/shadow-nix/README.md

 2. MINOR is bumped when a new feature is added in a backward-compatible way,
 3. PATCH is bumped when a bug is fixed in a backward-compatible way.

-Versions bellow 1.0.0 are considered experimental and breaking changes may occur at any time.
+Versions below 1.0.0 are considered experimental and breaking changes may occur at any time.

 ## 5. Contributing